 - Check for Water Damage: Leaky pipes, roofs, or windows can create perfect conditions for mold.
 Inspect your home for water stains, peeling paint, or bubbling wallpaper—these are red flags that moisture and mold may be present.

-- Monitor Your Health: Frequent allergy-like symptoms—such as coughing, sneezing, itchy eyes, or skin rashes—especially when at home, may suggest mold exposure.
+- Monitor Your Household’s Health: Frequent allergy-like symptoms—such as coughing, sneezing, itchy eyes, or skin rashes—especially when at home, may suggest mold exposure.
 Mold can trigger respiratory issues or exacerbate asthma.

 How to Keep Your House Free from Mold and Mildew